alces-software/metalware/docs/design/03-api-namespace.md

 returned object should be ready to directly accept the next method call.

 The following values should not be wrapped: true, false and nil.
 It also needs to be able to coerce values to be the wrapped object.
 Refer to the `dev/binding` branch for an example wrapper that means most of the requirements.
-Note that the binding is NOTE stateless and is based on the config being loaded into the binding (which is now obsolete).
+Note that the binding is NOT stateless and is based on the config being loaded into the binding (which is now obsolete).

 ## Remove the concept of a no-node Node